ciwchris/ciwchris_octopress.github.com/source/_posts/2013-02-25-the-reasonable-expectations-of-your-cto.markdown

 - **Don't ship junk:** "But we had to make a mess to make the deadline."
 This is a bad trade off.
 Take the time, it will keep you going fast later.
 - **Always be ready to ship:** Not all the features may be complete, but it is a business decision to ship it or not.
 We should always be ready, at any moment.
 - **Stable Productivity:** It's easy to start a project fast.
 Inevitably you start slowing down more and more.
 Start and continue well.
-- **Inexpensive adaptibilty:** A change in requirements should be cheap.
+- **Inexpensive adaptability:** A change in requirements should be cheap.
 It's called *soft*ware for a reason.
-- **Continous improvement:** Code should be left better.
+- **Continuous improvement:** Code should be left better.
 Could should not be left to rot.
 - **Fearless competence:** Should not be afraid to change the code.
-- **Extereme quality:** Should feel good about the work we did.
+- **Extreme quality:** Should feel good about the work we did.
 This should be our first motivation.
 - **Will not dump on QA:** QA should not find anything.
 Should be considered a failure if they do.
 - **Automation:** QA shouldn't have to spend a day verifying everything in the application.
 Automation can perform this task.
 - **Nothing fragile:** Shouldn't be afraid to touch something because you might break it.
 - **Cover for each other:** Someone else should know what you know.
 If you are gone someone else should be able to perform your tasks.
 - **Honest estimates:** Accurate versus precise.
 Don't say you can do something when you know you can't.
 - **Say "No":** When it's wrong you need to say so.
-- **Continuous agressive learning:** Need to be at the front of change.
+- **Continuous aggressive learning:** Need to be at the front of change.
 We are responsible for our career.
 - **Teaching:** We don't train new developers how to be developers.
 We leave them on their own.
 Teaching also helps us learn.

 ### Questions ###